 - Describe your organization’s fundraising strategies.
 Include information on annual fundraising events and specify the percentage of annual revenue these activities contribute to your operating budget.

 - Describe your organization's marketing strategies.
-Include information on how you use your web site and social media in promotion.
-Provide statistics on web site, Facebook, and any online projects or campaigns you have initiated.
+Include information on how you use your website and social media in promotion.
+Provide statistics on your website, Facebook, and any online projects or campaigns you have initiated.
 Explain how you evaluate the success of your online efforts.

 - Describe how your organization advocates for public funding for the arts.

 - Describe your organization’s planning process.
 Briefly summarize the key goals and objectives of your current long-range plan.

 Work samples for the Grassroots application should convey the artistic quality of two or three artists that will be part of your programs planned for the grant year.
 For visual artists, submit 3 to 5 images using the tools in GO Smart.
 These images may be of work by a visual artist that will be featured in your gallery, an upcoming artist-in-residence program, or other visual arts program.
 For performing artists, you may upload to the online application (GO-Smart) up to 5 digital audio samples (musicians and music groups only) a short video clip, or a Web Link Collection form linking to a video on an external site.

 The following information will be requested of DCPs required to submit an update application:

 - Describe any significant changes in your organization (i.e. changes in staff, facilities, financial condition, or organizational structure) that have occurred since your last application.

 - Provide a brief description of the programs you will conduct with your 2020-21 Grassroots funds.